robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 In order to try out the example commands below, you will need to bootstrap the sample data git repositories and create the configuration files using the following commands.
-See INSTALL.markdown for a more complete explaination.
+See [INSTALL.markdown](INSTALL.markdown) for a more complete explanation.

     repo generate:remote mines --path=saved_games/mines/saves
     repo generate:remote hearts --path=saved_games/hearts